KohaILS/koha-manual-zh-cn/source/cron_jobs.rst

 from circulation history so that the stats are kept, but the patron information is removed for privacy reasons.

-.. _cron-update-child-to-adult-patron-type-label:
+.. _cron-update-patron-categories-label:

-Update child to adult patron type
+Update patron categories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Script path: misc/cronjobs/update_patrons_category.pl
+Script path: misc/cronjobs/update\_patrons\_category.pl

-Does: converts juvenile/child patrons from juvenile patron category and category code to corresponding adult patron category and category code when they reach the upper age limit defined in the Patron Categories.
+Does: Updates the patron category of patrons matching the given criteria to another specified patron category.
+This can be used to convert child patrons from a child patron category to an adult patron category when they reach the upper age limit defined in the :ref:`patron category <patron-categories-label>`.

+This script replaces the j2a.pl script.

 Frequency suggestion: nightly

     **DESCRIPTION**

-    This script is designed to update patrons from juvenile to adult patron types, remove the guarantor, and update their category codes appropriately when they reach the upper age limit defined in the Patron Categories.
+    This script is designed to update patrons from one category to another using the criteria specified using command line arguments.

+    **PARAMETERS**

+    -  --too\_old
+       Update, if patron is over the upper age limit of their current category.

+    -  --too\_young
+       Update, if patron is below the minimum age limit of their patron category.

+    -  --fo=X|--fineover=X
+       Update, if the total fine amount on the patron account is over X.

+    -  --fu=X|--fineunder=X
+       Update, if the total fine amount on the patron account is below X.

+    -  --rb=date|regbefore=date
+       Update, if the registration date of the patron is before the given date.

+    -  --ra=date|regafter=date
+       Update, if the registration date of the patron is after the given date.

+    -  -d --field name=value
+       Update, if the given condition is met. <name> has to be replaced by a column name of the borrowers table.
+The condition is met, if the the content of the field equals <value>.

+    -  --where <conditions>
+       Update, if the SQL <where> clause is met.

+    - -v|--verbose
+      Verbose mode: Without this flag only fatal errors are reported.

+    - -c|--confirm
+      Commits the changes to the database.
+No changes will be made unless this argument is added to the command.

+    - -b|--branch <branchcode>
+      Update, if the home branch of the patron matches the <branchcode> given.

+    - -f|--form <categorycode>
+      Update, if the patron currently has this patron category.

+    - -t|--to <categorycode>
+      Update the patrons matching the criteria to this patron category.

     **USAGE EXAMPLES**

-    "juv2adult.pl"
+    "update\_patrons\_category.pl"

-    "juv2adult.pl" -b=<branchcode> -f=<categorycode> -t=<categorycode>
+    "update\_patrons\_category.pl" -b=<branchcode> -f=<categorycode> -t=<categorycode> -c"
     (Processes a single branch, and updates the patron categories from category to category)

-    "juv2adult.pl" -f=<categorycode> -t=<categorycode> -v -n (Processes all
+    "update\_patrons\_category.pl" -f=<categorycode> -t=<categorycode> -v"
-    branches, shows all messages, and reports the patrons who would be affected.
+    (Processes all branches, shows all messages, and reports the patrons who would be affected.
 Takes no action on the database)

 .. _cron-notices-label: